Frank-5850/ReadMeGenerator/README.md

 ## Description

-This application generates a simple ReadMe with node and inquirer
+This application generates a simple ReadMe with node and inquirer.
+Here is a demonstration [video](https://drive.google.com/file/d/19EmFbOFM9db5JndSPo6la40cY8SnotcX/view)

 ## Table of Contents